5 Stay Interview Questions to Boost Employee Retention Now

 To make a lasting positive impact on retention, it’s essential to move the responsibility from HR to operations, “where it’s always belonged,” according to Finnegan.
 HR can help shift the responsibility by coaching managers to conduct stay interviews to get more in touch with what employees need.

 A stay interview can uncover what’s working – and what’s not – and provide valuable insight into what employees really need.
-In addition to bringing forward information that can be used in the here-and-now, they provide an individualized approach to retention, as well as help put managers in the solution seat.
+In addition to bringing forward information that can be used in the here-and-now, they provide an individualized approach to employee retention, as well as help put managers in the solution seat.

 - Ensure interviews are always done by supervisors, never HR